Georgios Fotakis: Club career

 Fotakis spent his early career in his native Greece, playing for PAOK, Kallithea and Egaleo.
 He moved to Scotland in January 2006 to sign for Kilmarnock, but he never made a league appearance for them.
-He then returned to Greece in 2006 with Larissa, before moving to PAOK in the summer of 2009.
+He then returned to Greece in 2006 with AEL, before moving to PAOK in the summer of 2009.
 He played with PAOK for four consecutive years, before he moved for a 1+1 year contract to Şanlıurfaspor.
 At 31 January 2014 he signed with Atromitos a one-and-a-half-year contract.
 On 27 May 2014 Atromitos announced the end of cooperation with Fotakis.
 On 31 August 2015 Fotakis signed with Panetolikos for a year contract.
 On 25 June 2015, Fotakis made an oral agreement with the Greek club Veria, but never signed a contract and remained without a team in the first round of the season.
-On 5 February 2016, Super League club Panthrakikos officially announced the signing of Fotakis until the end of the season.
+On 5 February 2016, Super League Greece club Panthrakikos officially announced the signing of Fotakis until the end of the season.

 On 8 August 2016, Fotakis has signed a contract with Gamma Ethniki club Panachaiki.